danian95/InstDocs/docs/source/chem442/manual/experiments/GC.rst

 where :math:`μ` is the flow rate, :math:`A` is the eddy diffusion term, :math:`\frac{B}{μ}` is the longitudinal diffusion term, and :math:`Cμ` is the mass transfer rate term.
-The van Deemter equation is plotted (:math:`H` vs. :math:`μ`) to yield a flow rate with a minimum value of :math:`H` thus highest column efficiency.
+The van Deemter equation is plotted (:math:`H` vs.
+:math:`μ`, :numref:`vanDeemter`) to yield a flow rate with a minimum value of :math:`H` thus highest column efficiency.
 Values for the various terms can also be obtained from the plot.
 By extrapolating the non-attainment of partition equilibrium line to :math:`μ=0`, where the value of :math:`H` equals the :math:`A` term.
 The slope of the line used to extrapolate :math:`μ=0` is the value of :math:`C`.
-To find the last term, :math:`B`, the equation must be differentiated with respect to :math:`μ` and set equal to zero.
+To find the last term, :math:`B`, the equation must be differentiated with respect to :math:`μ` and set equal to zero

 .. math:: \frac{\partial{H}}{\partial{μ}} = -\frac{B}{μ^2}  +  C
    :label: vanDeemter-diff

+.. plot:: pyplots/vanDeemter.py
+   :width: 80%
+   :align: center
+   :caption:
+       A plot of the van Deemter equation and each individual term.
+Values of :math:`A = 1.25\,\text{mm}`, :math:`B = 25\,\text{mm}`, and :math:`C =
+       0.025\,\text{mm}` were used.
+Adapted from Wikipedia, user Pronchik.

-At :math:`μ_{\text{OPT}}`, each side of the expression must equal zero:
+At |uOPT|, each side of the expression must equal zero:

 .. math:: \frac{\partial{H}}{\partial{μ}}  =  0  \qquad\text{and}\qquad -\frac{B}{μ_{\text{OPT}}^2} + C = 0
    :label: uopt